il Monstro, an 845:845 Power Amplifier

 Most Recent il Monstro 845:845 Schematic (November 2008)

-Update - in five years of running the Hammond 300BX main power trannies, I've managed to kill two - that's a 50% mortality rate, even while running them within specs.
-In 2008 I asked Jack Elliano of Electra-Print to wind some custom replacements ( Replacement Transformers [2 required]: 120VAC Nominal Primary, 550-450-0-450-550 secondary @ 250mA, Filament 1 - 5V C.T. @ 3A [for 83 rectifier], Filament 2 - 6.3V C.T. @ 6A [for future timing relays, etc.] - M19 laminations, Vertical mount, 12 inch leads) About 50% larger than the Hammonds, these new transformers have been excellent and I'm sure Jack would be happy to wind some of the other parts as well.
+Update - after five years of running the Hammond 300BX main power trannies, I managed to kill two - that's a 50% mortality rate, even while running them within Hammond's published specs.
+In 2008 I asked Jack Elliano of Electra-Print to wind some custom replacements ( Replacement Transformers [2 required]: 120VAC Nominal Primary, 550-450-0-450-550 secondary @ 250mA, Filament 1 - 5V C.T. @ 3A [for 83 rectifier], Filament 2 - 6.3V C.T. @ 6A [for future timing relays, etc.] - M19 laminations, Vertical mount, 12 inch leads) About 50% larger than the Hammond units, these new transformers have been excellent and I'm sure Jack would be happy to wind some other parts as well.

 il Monstro is alive!
 Breadboard, circa 2002, Front: 845 tubes and oneElectron PRC-2 plate chokes, Back: Lots of huge GE oil caps and B+ chokes, Left: Filament supply with CLCLC filters.